 Roo Code shipped a lot of good work and walked away honestly.
 The team gave clear guidance on where to go next, issued refunds, and explained their reasoning.
 Not every sunset looks like this one, and the community is better for it.

-If you want the shortest migration path, install Cline this week.
-If you want to leave the VS Code extension model entirely and own your tools for a one-time price, join the Bodega One waitlist.
-Beta opens in May, full launch July 6, 2026.
+If you want the shortest migration path, install Cline.
+If you want to leave the VS Code extension model entirely and own your tools without a subscription, download Bodega One Code free.
+Beta is open to everyone.
+Full launch coming later this year.

 Common questions